-- · continue to grow U.S. sales of our existing commercial products, which are diversified across a range of imaging modalities; - enhance the position of our portfolio of commercial products in international markets, obtaining additional regulatory approvals where necessary; - create strategic partnerships to further advance our agents in development to maximize their value in potentially large domestic and international markets; and - pursue select strategic transactions to further strengthen and diversify our portfolios of commercial products, improve our margins and leverage our core competencies.
+- · continue to grow U.S. sales of our existing commercial products, which are diversified across a range of imaging modalities; - enhance the position of our portfolio of commercial products in international markets, obtaining additional regulatory approvals where necessary; - create strategic partnerships to further advance our agents in development to maximize their value in potentially large domestic and international markets; and - pursue select strategic licenses or acquisitions to further strengthen and diversify our portfolios of commercial products while leveraging core competencies.